Jena-bot/Realms/README.md

 # Realms
-Feudalism made land the measure and master of all things.
+"Feudalism made land the measure and master of all things."
+***
+A simple dynamic